Why can’t I get an interview?

-You’re 14x more likely to land a job if you’re referred for it than if you just apply online because humans make the hiring decisions.
-It’s always been that way and humans will always make the final decision on hiring, no matter how advanced technology gets, so their personal opinions and the influence of their peers dictate who gets hire.
+Why does it work to get referred?
+Because humans still make hiring decisions, and it’s human nature to trust your tribe (fellow employees, in this case).
+Hiring has always worked this way and humans will always make the final decision on hiring, no matter how advanced technology gets, so their personal opinions and the influence of their peers dictate who gets hire.

 You can tap into this with your secret weapon: the informational interview.

 An informational interview is an informal discussion with a company VIP, often the hiring manager or the hiring manager’s peer, about something that person is uniquely suited to teach you.
 This isn’t some generic conversation about “what’s it like to work at Netflix?” like they’ve had a dozen times.
 This is a conversation about the future of your shared industry, about their passions, about the details they love to talk about.

-You know how to connect with people, how to have a great discussion.
-The informational interview is your opportunity to prove you’re the pro they’re looking for because you can hang at their level, and they ENJOYED speaking with you.
+The informational interview is your opportunity to prove you’re the pro they’re looking for because you can hang at their level, and you’re someone they ENJOY speaking with.
 Wouldn’t it be nice if you two got to talk about this kind of thing every day?
 Wouldn’t they feel good about being responsible for bringing in that next “rising star” at the company?
 Wouldn’t they love to be your boss because you’re going to make them look amazing?

 I’ve never worked with a client who did not get a formal interview after being referred by a company VIP.
 It’s never happened.
 This is the #1 tactic for high performing professionals.

 If you’re a proficient interpersonal communicator and you aren’t leveraging informational interviews to land your dream job, you’re missing out on your greatest opportunity.
 It would be like Larry Bird never shooting three pointers or Jimmy Page never playing the guitar.

 Conducting brilliant informational interviews is second nature to you (you’d have stopped reading if it weren’t) and you’re hurting your chances if you aren’t doing them.
 This is how to get an interview for your dream job and maximize your chances of landing.